 Rachel Lin Weaver was born in Austin, Texas (b.
 1985), and spent her childhood in Alaska and West Virginia.
 Rachel grew up certain she would eventually become a scientist, but instead she ended up becoming an artist.
-She now creates projects at the intersections of video art, site-specific installation, sound art, documentary, writing, and performance.
+She now creates projects at the intersections of video art, site-specific installation, sound art, documentary, and performance.

 Rachel's creative interests relate directly to her upbringing in proximity to wilderness areas and rural communities in poverty.
 She finds many useful metaphors in the natural world.
 Thematically, her work explores memory and narrative, loss, change, resilience in the face of adversity, landscapes and people in flux, immateriality, and ecological systems.